The Last Unicorn

 In 1987, Locus ranked The Last Unicorn number five among the 33 "All-Time Best Fantasy Novels", based on a poll of subscribers; it ranked number eighteen in the 1998 rendition of the poll.
+It was recognized in 2024 as belonging to a "New Canon" of fantasy literature by Palgrave Macmillan, which published an academic study dedicated exclusively to it titled Peter S. Beagle's The Last Unicorn: A Critical Companion.

 Plot

-A group of human hunters pass through a forest in search of game.
-After days of coming up empty-handed, they begin to believe they are passing through a Unicorn's forest, where animals are kept safe by a magical aura.
-They resign themselves to hunting somewhere else; but, before they leave, one of the hunters calls out a warning to the Unicorn that she may be the last of her kind.
-This revelation disturbs the Unicorn, and though she initially dismisses it, eventually doubt and worry drive her to leave her forest.
-She travels through the land and discovers that humans no longer even recognize her; instead they see a pretty white mare.
-She encounters a talking butterfly who speaks in riddles and songs and initially dodges her questions about the other unicorns.
-Eventually, the butterfly issues a warning that her kind have been herded to a far away land by a creature known as the Red Bull.
-She continues to search for other unicorns.
-During her journey, she is taken captive by a traveling carnival led by the witch, Mommy Fortuna, who uses magical spells to create the illusion that regular animals are in fact creatures of myth and legend.
+Two hunters pass through a forest searching for game.
+Unsuccessful, they believe they are in a Unicorn's forest, where animals are kept safe by a magical aura.
+Before they leave, one of the hunters calls out a warning to the Unicorn that she may be the last of her kind.
+Doubt and worry drive the Unicorn to travel through the land, discovering that humans no longer recognize her; instead they see a pretty white mare.
+She encounters a talking butterfly who warns that her kind have been herded to a far away land by a creature known as the Red Bull.
+She continues searching for other unicorns.
+During her journey, she is taken captive by a traveling carnival led by the witch Mommy Fortuna, who uses magical spells to make regular animals appear as mythical creatures.
 The Unicorn finds herself the only true legendary creature among the group, save for the harpy, Celaeno.
-Schmendrick, a magician traveling with the carnival, sees the Unicorn for what she is, and he frees her in the middle of the night.
-The Unicorn frees the other creatures including Celaeno, who kills Mommy Fortuna and Rukh, her hunchbacked assistant.
+Schmendrick, a magician traveling with the carnival, sees the Unicorn for what she is, and frees her.
+The Unicorn frees the other creatures including Celaeno, who kills Mommy Fortuna.

-The Unicorn and Schmendrick continue traveling in an attempt to reach the castle of King Haggard, where the Red Bull resides.
-When Schmendrick is captured by bandits, the Unicorn comes to his rescue and attracts the attention of Molly Grue, the bandit leader's wife.
-Together, the three continue their journey and arrive at Hagsgate, a town under Haggard's rule and the first one he had conquered when he claimed his kingdom.
-A resident of Hagsgate named Drinn informs them of a curse that stated that their town would continue to share in Haggard's fortune until such a time that someone from Hagsgate would bring Haggard's castle down.
-Drinn goes on to claim that he discovered a baby boy in the town's marketplace one night in winter.
-He knew that the child was the one the prophecy spoke of, but he left the baby where he found it, not wanting the prophecy to come true.
-King Haggard found the baby later that evening and adopted it.
+The Unicorn and Schmendrick travel toward the castle of King Haggard, where the Red Bull resides.
+When Schmendrick is captured by bandits, the Unicorn rescues him and attracts the attention of Molly Grue, the bandit leader's mistress.
+The three reach Hagsgate, the first town Haggard conquered when he claimed his kingdom.
+A villager named Drinn informs them of a curse that states that their town will share in Haggard's fortune until someone from Hagsgate brings Haggard's castle down.
+Drinn claims that he discovered a baby boy in the town's marketplace one night.
+He knew the child was the one the prophecy spoke of, but left the baby where he found it, not wanting the prophecy to come true.
+King Haggard found the baby and adopted it.